 Moreover, you are going to sell which products?
 Nutrition and the like, yes I know.
 But what is their quality compared to similar products from other companies?
 And how about their pricing, is this competitive to products offered in the same market?
 You see, these are all very important questions, which unfortunately have not been dealt with.
 Why would I become a member?

 In MLM marketing, to be successful, you will need to either have an extensive network already or be able to create one within a short period of time.
 Trying to sell to your family and friends might even upset them.
 Creating a customer base will take time and effort, even if constantly guided by professionals.
 This website has not made clear that this kind of guidance is available, nor has it told you the different options when starting.

-Being an internet marketer myself for three years, I would hesitate signing up with a program where there is so much unclear about its products, training, tools and support.
-Also keep in mind that by joining you will be forced to sell products that you could have no interest or knowledge in.
+Being an internet marketer myself for three years, I would hesitate to sign up with a program where there is so much unclear about its products, training, tools and support.
+Also, keep in mind that by joining you will be forced to sell products that you could have no interest or knowledge in.